Dhruvid98/SFAL-VSD-SoC-Design/Day 5/README.md

 # Introduction to Logic Synthesis

-*Tools used for lab session
+*Tools used for the lab session
 -Iverilog - for Verilog compilation and simulation -GTKwave - for viewing the simulation output
 -Synopsys Design Compiler - for logic synthesis